RolfBremer/gloss-awe/glossary.typ

     // Function to format the Header of the entry.
     heading: it => { heading(level: 2, numbering: none, outlined: false, it)},

+    // This array contains entry titles to exclude from the generated glossary page.
+    excluded: (),

     // The glossary data.
     ..glossaries